ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 # Going Further<a id="sec-5" name="sec-5"></a>

-We're finished with the terraform first instance on OVH.
-Now we'll add some complexity using multi providers and multi regions.
+We're finished with the terraform first high availability architecture on OVH.
+Round Robin DNS is not a production ready solution, we'll see how to improve it for a rock solid solution with a load balancing system.

-See you on [the fourth step](../4-new-region-new-provider/README.md) of our journey.
+See you on [the fifth step](../WIP/README.md) of our journey.